Vannasaur/social-network-api/README.md

 ## Usage

 In order to use this application, open up your terminal (on Mac) or Git Bash (on Windows).
 CD into the folder that contains the social network code.
-Once in the folder, type `npm i` (without the single quotations) in order to install the dependencies listed in the package.json.
+Once in the folder, type `npm i` in order to install the dependencies listed in the package.json.
 Once everything is installed, type in `npm run start` in order to start the server.

 Once your server is running, open up insomnia.
 Inside of insomnia, you can make get, post, put or delete requests to http://localhost:3001/api/users and http://localhost:3001/api/thoughts.
 Please refer to the route files to see which endpoints and routes are possible with the provided code.